Camping

 Campgrounds:

 Want to camp but don't have a tent or an RV?
-Try camper cabins at Baker Campground or Elm Creek Park Reserve.
-Reservations required.
+Try camper cabins at Baker Campground, Elm Creek Park Reserve or Cedar Lake Farm Regional Park

 Camping tent and fire